O&IFMD @TIFR Hyderabad

 Research Theme

 Sustainability of synthetic materials is the primary challenge towards realizing practical applications.
 While designing a functional material, molecular structures and mesoscopic assembly process, both play imperative roles to make it sustainable.
-We aim to programme the molecular assembly in mesoscale to realize sustainability for targeted applications, including filtration, photocatalysis and smart optical materials.
+We aim to programme the molecular assembly in mesoscale to realize sustainability for targeted applications, including gas separation, selective ion diffusion, photocatalysis and smart optoelectronic materials.

 MOF thin film